 Create a board for all of your team’s holiday requests as well!
-Tell your team members to add their requests for vacation in the correct group (by quarters / months / Pending Vs. Approved - you choose) and then mark the status or move the pulse to the “Approved” group upon approval.
+Tell your team members to add their requests for vacation in the correct group (by quarters / months / Pending Vs. Approved - you choose) and then mark the status or move the item to the “Approved” group upon approval.
 You’ll never forget about a request and can keep track on who is out of the office at all times, to ensure you always have enough people around.

 There is always a need to have conversations with your teammates which aren’t connected to the tasks or projects in your boards; to discuss office rules, general company culture, socials and nights out, when you’re going to organize lunch (and what you’re going to order).
-You can either build a Talks board and start talking or create a General group on a weekly tasks board and name a pulse Talks!
+You can either build a Talks board and start talking or create a General group on a weekly tasks board and name an item Talks!
 Your team can add new items for subjects they want to talk about.
-Using a Talks board / pulse is a great way to build team spirit and give your team members a voice.
+Using a Talks board / item is a great way to build team spirit and give your team members a voice.